-- Answer questions openly and honestly, remaining mindful of the age of the child will determine how information is shared. - Reassure and hug when hugs are wanted; practice patience and adopt a peaceful demeanor, as children take their cues from the clues given by their parents and the environment.
+- Maintain previously established routines as much as possible. - Provide a listening ear for children; encourage the expression of feelings through music, art, journaling, and talking. - Answer questions openly and honestly, remaining mindful of the age of the child. - Reassure and hug when hugs are wanted; practice patience and have a peaceful demeanor, as children take their cues from their parents.